open-resources/problem_bank_scripts/tests/test_question_templates/question_return_expected_outputs/q14_string-input/q14_string-input.md

 ## Rubric

-UNABLE TO ROUNDTRIP, Defaulting to 'This should be hidden from students until after the deadline.'
+This should be hidden from students until after the deadline.

 ## Solution

-UNABLE TO ROUNDTRIP, Defaulting to 'This should never be revealed to students.'.
+This should never be revealed to students.

 ## Comments

-UNABLE TO ROUNDTRIP, Defaulting to 'These are random comments associated with this question.'
+These are random comments associated with this question:

+This example problem is adapted from PrairieLearn's Examples: https://github.com/PrairieLearn/PrairieLearn/tree/master/exampleCourse/questions/element/stringInput